What kinds of services are available to veterans?

 - A transitioning service member in need of career services

-- A spouse or family caregiver of a Wounded Warrior
+- The spouse or other family caregiver of such wounded, ill, or injured member.

-If any of these describes you, please ask to see a veteran staff member at one of the Nebraska Department of Labor job centers or American Job Centers to receive specialized services.
+If so, please ask to see a veteran staff member at one of the Nebraska Department of Labor job centers or American Job Centers to receive specialized services.

 Career Information Websites